PacktPublishing/Data-engineering-with-dbt/README.md

 ## The sample dbt project
+The book **Data Engineering with dbt** uses a sample project to describe how dbt works with a practical approach.

+The sample starts simple and then is evolved introducing more dbt features and software engineering best practices.

+The sample is not intended to be a full fledged project, but just a tool to discuss ho to approach the building of real dbt projects applying the right features and best practices.

+As such the sample project uses few dbt models and evolves them by introducing new dbt features and explaining the software engineering principles that guide the evolution of the models or the use of one feature instead of another.

+In the book we often refer to the organization of the sample project, including folder names.
 The layout of the sample dbt project described in the book can be seen in the following picture:

 ![The layout of the dbt project](dbt_project_layout.png)